MakeSchool-Tutorials/MakeSchoolNotes-Swift/P7-Local-Storage-Realm/content.md

 slug: local-storage-realm
 ---

-We have taken first steps of building a Notes App together.
-You can now create your own custom table view listing and populate it with some basic test data.
+We have taken the first steps of building a Notes App together.
+You can now create your own custom table view list and populate it with some basic test data.

 In most apps, you will want a way to archive your user data.
 Having a list is great, but the user is going to be pretty unimpressed if your app loses all their precious notes after the app is restarted.
 That's a 1 Star review waiting to happen.

-##Persistence
+#Persistence

 In this context, persistence is the ability to save data so that when you close an app and reopen it, the data is still there.